 Each of these methods can be used to provide a safe view of the partial phases of an eclipse and are useful when there is a group of observers.
 The main advantage of the projection methods is that nobody is looking directly at the Sun, but there are also disadvantages.
-With the pinhole method the screen must be placed at least a meter/yard behind the opening to get a solar image that is large enough to see details such as sunspots.
-The projected image tends to be dull and of poor resolution, and safety precautions are essential with optical instrument projection to ensure that nobody looks into the eyepiece or stands in the path of the projected beam.
+With the pinhole method the screen must be placed at least a meter/yard behind the opening to get a sizeable solar image.
+The projected image tends to be dull and of poor resolution, and safety precautions are essential with optical projection to ensure that nobody looks into the eyepiece or stands in the path of the projected beam.
 A novel solar-projection device that solves most of these problems is the Sun Funnel, which fits in a telescope focuser in lieu of a regular eyepiece and is easy to build using inexpensive, readily available supplies and household tools (Fienberg et al. 2012).
 The Sun Funnel completely encloses the sunbeam coming from the telescope and forms a high-quality, magnified solar image on a rear-projection screen.